Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 We also pooled short, contiguous fixations as follows: fixations of less than 80~ms were incorporated into larger fixations within one character, and any remaining fixations of less than 40~ms were deleted.
 Readers do not extract much information during such short fixations \citep{Rayner:Pollatsek:89}.

 For data analysis, each word in the text was defined as a region of interest.
 Punctuation was included in the region of the word it followed or preceded without intervening whitespace.
+If a word was preceded by a whitespace, then the space was included in the region for that word.

-We report data for the following eye-movement measures in the critical and spill-over regions. \emph{First fixation duration} is the duration of the first fixation in a region, provided that there was no earlier fixation on material beyond the region. \emph{First pass time} (often called gaze duration for single-word regions) consists of the sum of fixation durations beginning with this first fixation in the region until the first saccade out of the region, either to the left or to the right. \emph{Total time} consists of the sum of the durations of all fixation in the region, regardless of when these fixations occur. \emph{Fixation rate} measures the proportion of trials in which the region was fixated (rather than skipped) on first-pass reading.
+We report data for the following eye-movement measures in the critical and spill-over regions. \emph{First fixation duration} is the duration of the first fixation in a region, provided that there was no earlier fixation on material beyond the region. \emph{First pass time} (often called gaze duration for single-word regions) consists of the sum of fixation durations beginning with this first fixation in the region until the first saccade out of the region, either to the left or to the right. \emph{Total time} consists of the sum of the durations of all fixation in the region, regardless of when these fixations occur. \emph{Fixation rate} measures the proportion of subjects who fixated (rather than skipped) the region on first-pass reading.

 For first fixation duration and first pass time, no trials in which the region is skipped on first-pass reading (i.e.,~when first fixation duration is zero) were included in the analysis.
 For total time, only trials with a non-zero total time were included in the analysis.